Bachelor of Science (Accounting and Finance)

 - Obtained a CGPA of at least 2.00

-- At least 60% marks in SSC (Matric) or an equivalent examination AND
+- At least 60% marks in SSC (Matric) or an equivalent examination (such as O-levels) AND

-- At least 50% marks in HSSC or an equivalent examination.
+- At least 50% marks in HSSC or an equivalent qualification

-- 50% weight is assigned to score obtained in NU Admission Test.
+- 50% weight to marks obtained in Admission Test AND

 Note: Registration in “Final Year Project-I” is allowed provided the student has earned at least 98 credit hours, and his/her CGPA is equal to or greater than the graduating CGPA (2.0).